al-amin90/journey-joy-client/README.md

 ## Technologies Used

-- Frontend: React.js for building the user interface, with animations implemented using TailwindCSS and JavaScript.
+- Frontend: React.js, TailwindCSS for building the user interface.

 - Database: MongoDB for storing user data and travel destinations.